 - Involvement of indigenous peoples, local communities and relevant stakeholders in the identification and analysis of the organization's nature-related issues

-The LEAP approach: TNFD's preferred analytical framework
+The LEAP approach: the TNFD's preferred analytical framework

 To guide companies in their analysis of natural hazards, TNFD has developed the LEAP approach.
 This universal, iterative working method systematically examines the links between economic activities and natural ecosystems.